 - Assemble the sculpture.
 For best results, plan the arrangement of the rings before gluing.
 Some rings may be layered over paper-covered rings and glued directly to them.
 Others can be joined reed to reed by creating small “snips” with scissors.
 Make small cuts with pointed scissors, no more than half the width of the reed.
 Create matching cuts where the next ring will align.
 Place a drop of glue into the cuts and fit the rings together.

 Options: Cover the rings with fabric, burlap, photos, wire mesh, or recycled cards.
 Or paint and assemble the rings without any covering.

 Some of the Most Famous and Mysterious Circles in History

 Circles are all around us every day.
 But how often do you notice them?
-Circles have fascinated people throughout the ages, so let's explore some of the most famous and mysterious circles in history.
+Circles have fascinated people throughout the ages, so let's explore some of history's most famous and mysterious circles.

 Beginning as early as 3300 B.C. standing stones, often in the form of a circle or flattened oval, began to be erected around the British Isles.
 At least 900 of them still exist, though many more must have been destroyed in the march of 'progress.'

 You have probably heard of the most famous, though not the most moving or impressive, stone circle at Stonehenge in Wiltshire, England.
 These sites were extremely spiritual, and it has also been suggested that Stonehenge was arranged as a sort of astronomical observatory so that the sun would rise in line with one of the stones on the day of the summer solstice, the longest day of the year.